-Up to a quarter of your pension pot can usually be taken tax-free and any other income you take from it will be taxed.
+A quarter of your pension pot can be taken tax-free and any other income you take from it will be taxed.

 If you choose this option you can't change your mind later.

 You can choose a combination of one or more options